Dir. Christopher Nolan

 This film changed my life.
 Since college, I have nursed a greater interest in the universe and what it means to be human and astronomically small and insignificant and lonely.
 I have studied works of those who see beyond our Earth and perception of time and I have found hope inside myself because of it.
 In 2014, when I saw Interstellar on the big screen for the very first time (I cried for the whole 3 hours basically), all the things I have been reading about were happening in front of me.
 Albeit, I don’t want to credit Hollywood, but I have to because millions of other people have seen this and have become or will become soft to its ideas.

-Besides the interdimensional travel and the three-dimensional space constructed inside of the fifth dimension and the successful exertion of force across space time and finding Planet B and swelling with pride to be human, this one hits another particular nerve with me: the dad nerve.
+Besides the interdimensional travel and the three-dimensional space constructed inside of the fifth dimension and the construction of time as a physical dimension and the successful exertion of force across space time and finding Planet B and swelling with pride to be human, this one hits another particular nerve with me: the dad nerve.
 I am a fool for any portrayal of a good and honest father so throwing that in there shoots it straight to the top of my favorite films of all time. #3 in fact.

 I want to share the dialogue of the scene that has stayed with me since the first viewing below.